CIBC-Internal/python/Doc/glossary.rst

       class`.

    package
-      A Python module which can contain submodules or recursively, subpackages.
+      A Python :term:`module` which can contain submodules or recursively, subpackages.
 Technically, a package is a Python module with an ``__path__`` attribute.

+      See also :term:`regular package` and :term:`namespace package`.

    parameter
       A named entity in a :term:`function` (or method) definition that specifies an :term:`argument` (or in some cases, arguments) that the function can accept.
-There are five types of parameters:
+There are five kinds of parameter:

       * :dfn:`positional-or-keyword`: specifies an argument that can be passed either :term:`positionally <argument>` or as a :term:`keyword argument